jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing/index.md

 export TEST_SEED=73202934
 ```

-And then when we re-run the test the model factories will use the same seeds and should generate
+Now, when we re-run the test, the model factories will use the same seeds and generate
-the exact same fake data and cause the test to fail again.
+the same fake data causing the test to fail again.

 ## Summary